azmke/lcs-tictactoe/README.md

 ## I just want to play!

 In case you just want to play and find out what this tic-tac-toe bot is really capable of, we have something prepared for you.
-We trained the bot for a very long time and compiled the ruleset into a single file that you can easily import.
+We trained the bot for a very long time and compiled the rule set into a single file that you can easily import.

 1. Open the `index.html` file in a browser of your choice.
 2. Under **Import rule set** click on **Choose file** and select the `ruleset.json` file.